Jacksonville Housing Market

 Jacksonville Home Prices and Trends

-The Absorption Rate (also known as Months of Inventory) is at 4.9 months, which is a slight YoY decline (-1.4%).
-The market remains closer to seller-leaning than fully neutral, but in practical terms, it points toward more balance.
+The Absorption Rate (also known as Months of Inventory) is at 5.3 months, which is a slight year-over-year decline (-1.3%) but up nearly 16% month-over-month.
+The market is still technically a seller's market, but in practical terms, it points toward more balance.

-As the fall market and seasonality are now in full swing, the Median Days on Market is at 49 days, an increase of 11 days from just 5 months ago.
+As the fall market and seasonality are now in full swing, the Median Days on Market is at 48 days, an increase of 9% year-over-year.
 Homes are taking noticeably longer to sell due to seasonality and the current state of the market.

 Jacksonville Housing Market Forecast 2026